AppleHair/HankPsychPort/README.md

 # FNF ONLINE VS. Hank Challenge - Psych Engine Port
 This is a Psych Engine port of the first challenge in FNF ONLINE VS, the hank challenge (with the song's name being "Accelerant").

-(writen in 2022) A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and just stupidly lazy.
+(written in 2022) A lot of people have already tried to port this challenge to psych, but most of these ports are rushed, inaccurate, and just stupidly lazy.
 In this port, however, I'm trying to put as much effort as I can and I want this port to be one of the most accurate and well-coded psych engine ports to date.

 Currently, the port is in a demo state and has only the hard difficulty implemented.
 In the future, I hope to add the fucked difficulty and more new stuff that I want to make for this port.
-There's just one problem, I don't know how much time that would take, because I'm going back to school soon, and if last year was difficult, THIS ONE IS GOING TO BE HELL!
+There's just one problem, I don't know how much time that would take because I'm going back to school soon, and if last year was difficult, THIS ONE IS GOING TO BE HELL!

 (2023 Update): So, my studies at school started being much less stressful recently, and there's a high chance that I will have more time to work on this port.
-The only things that I have to do for school is to study for my matriculation examinations, and work on my software engineering project, which happens to be a 2D game engine.
-This means my schedule in now much more flexible, which means I'll be able to work on this port more often.
+The only things that I have to do for school are to study for my matriculation examinations and work on my software engineering project, which happens to be a 2D game engine.
+This means my schedule is now much more flexible, which means I'll be able to work on this port more often.
 However, it doesn't mean that you should be seeing a release any time soon.
-If there will be any kind of of major progress on this port, I'll make sure to let you guys know on my youtube channel and on the gamejolt page.
+If there will be any major progress on this port, I'll make sure to let you guys know on my youtube channel and on the game jolt page.

 ## The Process

-(writen in 2022) You are probably going to be shocked by this, but I started working on this port approximately ONE YEAR AGO (as of writing this).
+(written in 2022) You are probably going to be shocked by this, but I started working on this port approximately ONE YEAR AGO (as of writing this).
 I was mostly inspired by how the shaggy mod was ported to psych engine at the time and I wanted to give accelerant a similar treatment, but I didn't have much experience with making FNF mods at the time, which explains why this port took so long to make.
 I learned SO MUCH about programming this year that it's literally INSANE.
 Programming was always a thing I